giusepperaso/structura.js/docs/why-structura.md

 ### 2) using Immutable

-Immutable locks you in with its proprietary syntax which is hard to learn for beginners and difficult to abandon if you have to; the base performance is good, but it is usually much worse in real scenarios if you have to do conversions from or to plain javascript objects
+Immutable locks you in with its proprietary syntax which is hard to learn for beginners and forces lock in; the base performance is good, but it is usually much worse in real scenarios if you have to do conversions from or to plain javascript objects

 ```javascript
 const state = {